• Tue. Feb 10th, 2026

 A BITE OF MINOR IRRITATION

-If a human is bitten, the bite will cause minor irritation similar to that of a wasp sting.
-While their bite is not life-threatening, it can cause pain and swelling in humans.
-Bites from this spider should be treated like any other bite or sting.
+Most spiders will only attack if they feel threatened, and the Mediterranean False Black Widow is no different.
+Their venom, however, is far less potent than that of the contemporary Mediterranean Black Widow, although their venom has been known to incapacitate small mammals such as rodents.
+If a human is bitten, the bite causes minor irritation, similar to that of a wasp sting.
+While their bite is not life-threatening, it can cause pain and swelling.
+With this in mind, a bite from this spider should be treated like any other bite or sting.

 DO NOT SCRATCH THE ITCH

 Steps should be taken immediately to ensure that the wound does not become infected.
-The wound should be cleaned and a mild disinfectant should be applied to the affected area.
+The bite should be cleaned, and a mild disinfectant should be applied to the affected area.
 Scratching the itchy wound will increase the risk of infection.
-Increased swelling or excessive blistering or pus in the wound, may indicate that it has become infected.
+Increased swelling or excessive blistering or pus in the wound may indicate that it has become infected.
 In this event, local medical services should be notified.

 CONTROLLING INSECT POPULATIONS